Doves Farm Organic Spelt Flour 1Kg

 At Doves Farm we make biscuits, cookies, snack bars and a large range of speciality flours.

-Spelt, or tritium spelta, is an ancient relative of the modern wheat, which we have been growing on our farm since 1996.
+Spelt, or triticum spelta, is an ancient relative of the modern wheat, which we have been growing on our farm since 1996.
 First cultivated over 9,000 years ago, it is a cousin of modern wheat.
 Spelt warrants a mention in the book of Ezekiel in the Bible, as well as being favoured by mystics and herbalists throughout history.
 Legend has it that the Roman army called spelt their 'marching grain'.
 To make wholegrain flour, the inedible outer husk is removed, leaving the inner bran and grain intact.
 Wholegrain Spelt flour has a deliciously complex flavour and is excellent in specialist breads or luxurious cookies.

 Doves Farm Foods was established in 1978, when we wanted to make flour from the organic wheat we grew.
-We brought a millstone and set it up on the barn on our farm on the picturesque Wiltshire/Berkshire border.
-We now have a thriving busness which mills many different and rare grains.
+We bought a millstone and set it up on the barn on our farm on the picturesque Wiltshire/Berkshire border.
+We now have a thriving business which mills many different and rare grains.
 At the hearts of our ethos, we are dedicated to ethical production methods, slow food and the organic movement.
 On our farm we rotate crops, livestock and grassland, as well as respecting the biodiversity of wildlife and the local environment.
 We have had Soil Association organic certification for over 30 years.

-We are also passionate about home baking and believe that wheat we eat today will affect our health and well-being tomorrow.
+We are also passionate about home baking and believe that what we eat today will affect our health and well-being tomorrow.
 Baking bread, cookies and cakes at home is satisfying and rewarding activity.
 You can choose the best, local and seasonal ingredients, and know what goes into you family's food.

 Pack Size: 1Kg